 3. Ventilation and Air Circulation

 Additionally, wind promotes air circulation around the plants.
-Air circulation is vital for overall plant health.
 Proper ventilation helps prevent the buildup of stagnant air and moisture around the leaves.
 If your plants don't receive fresh air, they are at risk of fungal diseases.
 Air circulation ensures an adequate supply of carbon dioxide for photosynthesis and helps regulate temperature.

 4. Transpiration and Cooling

 Transpiration is the process of water movement through a plant and its evaporation from its leaves, stems, and flowers.
-Wind increases the rate of transpiration.
-It helps control the plant and regulates its temperature, especially during hot weather.
+Wind increases transpiration by moving moist air away from leaf surfaces, helping regulate plant temperature, especially during hot weather.
 Transpiration also aids in nutrient uptake and the transportation of water and minerals from the roots to the other parts of the plant.

 Negative Effects of Wind on Pepper Plants